armoucar/javascript-style-guide/README.md

 ## <a name='strings'>Strings</a>

-  - Use single quotes `''` for strings
+  - Use aspas simples `''` para strings

     ```javascript
     // bad